darkrosse-dev/last-epoch-item-generator/README.md

 - normal base items with prefix/suffix affixes;
 - Unique and Set item lookup;
 - Legendary Potential selection for supported Unique items;
-- Weaver's Will item detection and safe blocking until its save format is fully decoded;
 - class-restricted affix filtering;
 - hidden unsupported item categories that should not be manually generated.

 > **Use this only in offline mode.
 Back up your save files before editing anything.**

+Please note that Weaver's Will item creation is not available (detection and safe blocking until its save format is fully decoded)
 ---

 ## HOW TO USE